Image Clustering with External Guidance: Introduction

 Though varying in the method design, most existing clustering methods design supervision signals in an internal manner.
 Despite the remarkable success achieved, the internally guided clustering paradigm faces an inherent limitation.
 Specifically, the hand-crafted internal supervision signals, even enhanced with data augmentation, are inherently upper-bounded by the limited information in the given data.
-For example, from the images of ``penguins'' and ``polar bears'', one can hardly distinguish them based on living spaces given the similar image backgrounds.
+For example, ``Corgi'' and ``Shiba Inu'' dogs are visually similar and are likely to be confused in image clustering.
 Luckily, beyond the internal signals, we notice there also exists well-established external knowledge that potentially conduces to clustering, while having been regrettably and largely ignored.
-In the above example, we could easily distinguish the images according to the living spaces, given the external knowledge that ``penguins'' live in the Antarctic while ``polar bears'' live in the Arctic.
-In short, from different sources or modalities, the external knowledge can serve as promising supervision signals to guide clustering, even though it seems irrelevant to the given data.
+In the above example, we could better distinguish the images given the external knowledge that ``Corgi'' have shorter and thicker legs compared with ``Shiba Inu'' dogs.
+In short, from different sources or modalities, the external knowledge could serve as promising supervision signals to guide clustering.
 Compared with exhaustively mining internal supervision signals from data, it would yield twice the effect with half the effort by incorporating rich and readily available external knowledge to guide clustering.